jordijordijor/weewx-Weather34/INSTALLATION_GUIDE.md

 * Restart weeWX.

 * You can now test that the template is working by opening it up in your browser.
 Initially you will see random demo data.
 Click on the menu button at the top-left corner and select settings.
 This will open up a web form in which you apply your own settings.
-Pay particular attention to the location of the realtime.txt file being generated on a loop cycle by weeWX.
-The default location is “/[html_root]/weewx/realtime.txt” (for example /var/www/html/weewx/realtime.txt).
+Pay particular attention to the location of the w34realtime.txt file being generated on a loop cycle by weeWX.
+The default location is “/[html_root]/weewx/weather34/realtime.txt” (for example /var/www/html/weewx/weather34/realtime.txt).

 * For an in depth guide on configuring a remote server please refer to 'taylormia_remote_server_setup.pdf'

 * Finally re-start weewx and refresh your browser and you should see your own live weather station data.
-If things go wrong, check your settings carefully ensuring that the realtime.txt file and API keys and tokens have been correctly entered.
+If things go wrong, check your settings carefully ensuring that the w34realtime.txt file and API keys and tokens have been correctly entered.

 * If you have any issues please raise directly with steepleian@gmail.com.